Athletics: Kishore Kumar Jena moves to the big leagues in javelin after years under the radar

 “They [parents] do not really understand sports that well, they are just happy that I travel to foreign countries,” Jena added lightly.
 “They get excited watching [me compete].”

-He will have to figure out where they can watch him when he competes at the World Championships at the Asian Games, as Jena shifts his attention to the two big events.
+He will have to figure out where they can watch him when he competes at the World Championships and the Asian Games, as Jena shifts his attention to the two big events.

 Following his big throws to qualify, he recalled getting a message from Chopra.